tingyu215/Routing_VLPEFT/README.md

     conda activate routingvl

 ## Data
-Please download MSCOCO and VQAv2 datasets and store them under *DATAROOT*/MSCOCO and *DATAROOT*/VQAv2 respectively. *DATAROOT* is the root directory for datasets of your choice.
+Please download MSCOCO and VQAv2 datasets and store them under `DATAROOT/MSCOCO` and `DATAROOT/VQAv2` respectively. `DATAROOT` is the root directory for datasets of your choice.

 ## Training
 Before running training scripts, check if you need to modify the dirs for datasets/output in the configs folder